Grasshopper Manufacture: History

 On 30 January 2013, Grasshopper Manufacture was acquired by GungHo Online Entertainment.
 Their first title released under GungHo was Let It Die.
 In 2018, the company would post a notice of an absorption-type split over issues in management, confirming that new Grasshopper Manufacture, Inc. would now operate independently of GungHo and work on their own intellectual property such as No More Heroes under Goichi Suda's management.
 The old Grasshopper Manufacture, Inc. (currently Supertrick Games) would retain a majority of Grasshopper staff at the time, which would be assigned to work on GungHo-owned IP such as Let It Die.
 Grasshopper Manufacture would subsequently downsize to a more indie scaled studio, hosting 20 employees as of 2019.

 The company's first title developed after the split was Travis Strikes Again: No More Heroes, a spinoff entry in the No More Heroes series, marketed as a return for the franchise, a tribute to indie games and a commemorative title for Grasshopper Manufacture's history.
 The game was followed up with No More Heroes III, the first proper mainline installment for the franchise since 2010.
 The game retains the core development team from the previous title and was developed in collaboration with outsourced staff, being self-published by Grasshopper Manufacture, with physical distribution assistance from Nintendo.
 As a pair, the games mark Goichi Suda's return to a directorial role, having not directed a game since the original No More Heroes in 2007.

 Grasshopper was acquired from GungHo by NetEase Games by October 2021.
-In announcing the acquisition, Grasshopper stated they have plans for at least three major games in the next ten years.
+In announcing the acquisition, Grasshopper stated that they had plans for at least three major games in the next ten years.
 In May 2022, it was revealed that Grasshopper opened a new studio named Yabukiri Studio, while they teased the announcement of a new game.

 Games developed

+Ports and remakes

+Despite the commercial and critical success of No More Heroes: Heroes' Paradise, it was not well received among fans or by Suda51 himself and he would only recommend the original Wii version, even years later.
+Ever since, Suda51 has wanted to be involved in ports of Grasshopper's works, but due to ownership rights, this has not always been possible.